 The History of 6167

 Locomotive 6167 was one of those 203.
-Built by the Montreal Locomotive Works company in 1940.
-It was soon based on Canada’s east coast, hauling passengers and supplies for the war effort between Moncton and Halifax.
+Built by the Montreal Locomotive Works company in March 1940.
+It was soon based on Canada’s east coast hauling passengers and supplies for the war effort between Moncton and Halifax.
 The locomotive was given the class designation of U-2-e.
-The U stood for the wheel arrangement, for CN, both 4-8-4 and 4-8-2 locomotives were given the U class.
-2 stood for the model designation, determined by factors like the cylinder size.
+The ‘U’ stands for the wheel arrangement, which for CNR included both 4-8-4 and 4-8-2 (Mountain type) locomotives.
+The ‘2’ stands for the model designation, determined by design and order-specific factors such as cylinder size.
 Lastly, the ‘e’ stands for the order it came in.
-6167 was part of the 5th order of this class, so it was given the letter e.
+6167 was part of the 5th order of this class, hence the letter ‘e’.

 Disaster Near Montmagny

-On July 6, 1943, disaster struck 6167, when it collided full speed with her sister engine, 6166.
-The impact was so brutal it welded the two engines together.
-Tragically, the engineer onboard 6167 perished, and both engineer and fireman of 6166 perished as well.
+On July 6, 1943, disaster struck 6167, when it collided head on at full speed with her sister engine, 6166.
+Tragically, the engineer onboard 6167 perished, as did both engineer and fireman of 6166.
 The wreck did more than 1 million dollars in damage (almost 15 million today).
 The damage to 6167 was valued at over $40,000.
-Had it not been for a critical locomotive shortage during the war, the Canadian National Railway likely would have scrapped 6167, but instead restored the engine to operating condition and continued to operate the locomotive until the end of the steam era, when it was taken from service in 1960 in favour of the new diesel locomotives.
+Had it not been for a critical locomotive shortage during the war, the Canadian National Railway likely would have scrapped 6167, but instead restored the engine to operating condition and continued to operate the locomotive until the end of the steam era, when it was taken from service in 1959 in favour of new diesel locomotives.

 A New Kind Of Service

 Locomotive 6167 began touring mainlines and branch-lines of Canada, carrying railfans, historians and children, all looking to experience the majesty of steam locomotives.
-6167 would go on to do 50 subsequent trips with the UCRS, traveling an additional 12,000 miles.
-During her time as an excursion locomotive, 6167 hauled almost 40,000 people, and did countless photo run-pasts for railfans eager to get a photo.
-The engine deservedly got the nickname of the most photographed locomotive in North America.
+6167 would go on to do 50 subsequent trips with the UCRS, as well as a small handful of trips for both the National Railway Historical Society chapters from Buffalo and Rochester, New York, and the Michigan Railroad Club, traveling an additional 12,000 miles.
+During her time as an excursion locomotive, 6167 hauled almost 40,000 people, and did countless photo run-pasts for railfans eager to photograph these last vestiges of steam.
+The engine deservedly earned the nickname of the most photographed locomotive in North America.

 Sadly, 6167’s time came to an end in 1964.
 The locomotive required new boiler tubes to continue to operate, and Canadian National decided it would retire the locomotive and replace her with 6218, another northern type that had been stored serviceable to take over the excursion runs.
-6167’s final excursion trip was September 28, 1964.
+6167’s final excursion trip was September 28, 1964, a doubleheader with 6218 to symbolize the change-off of excursion engines.

-6167 and 6218 at the Stuart St. Yard in Hamilton, Ontario.
+CNR 6167 and 6218 at the Stuart St. Yard in Hamilton, Ontario.
 This was the final day of operations for 6167, September 28, 1967.
-In the background are two GMD-1 locomotives, both wearing early Canadian National Railway diesel paint schemes.
+In the background are multiple diesel locomotives including a GMD-1 and and S7, both wearing early Canadian National Railway diesel paint schemes.

 Donation To The City Of Guelph

-After the excursion trips, 6167 sat at the roundhouse in Toronto.
-She was saved from the cutting Torch again in 1967, when in honor of Canada’s centennial, 6167 was gifted to the City Of Guelph.6167 has sat proudly on display in the city ever since.
+After the final excursion run in 1964, 6167 was stored at Spadina roundhouse in Toronto.
+She was saved from the cutting torch again in 1967 when in honor of Canada’s centennial, 6167 was gifted to the City Of Guelph.
+6167 has sat proudly on display in the city ever since.
+Originally located on MacDonnell Street near the Cooperators Insurance building.
+On June 15 and 16, 2010, 6167 was moved to the south side of the CN Guelph Subdivision on Farquhar Street to make was for the bus terminal portion of Guelph Central Station.

-In 2002, 6167 was in need of restoration, so the city formed the “6167 Restoration Committee”, which was comprised of city staff, and knowledgeable railway enthusiasts, to plan and restore the engine.
+In 2002, 6167 was in need of restoration, and the city formed the “6167 Restoration Committee”, which was comprised of city staff, and knowledgeable railway enthusiasts to plan and restore the engine.
 GHRA members like Bruce Lowe were on that committee.
 The restoration was completed in 2014.
-The locomotive is now in the possession of Guelph Museums.
+The locomotive is now in the collection of Guelph Museums.

 6167 on display at Farquhar, Street.
 Opposite the Guelph Central Station.